CMLPlatform/ramascene/docs/source/API-descriptors.rst

 Modelling calculations
 ======================

-The following queries denote the communication between front-end and back-end for modelling calculations.
+The following table denotes the communication between front-end and back-end for modelling calculations.
 Modelling is applied on existing default query selections.

 +---------------------------+-------------------------+---------------------------------------------+
 | Stage                     | Instances relation      | Variable name, dataType, example            |